 Incorporating these herbs into your life by making a tea, burning them as incense, or even something as simple as making a delicious basil pesto or blackberry crumble is a lovely way to honor the feast of Imbolc and the plants that keep us well in the winter.

-Whether or not you choose to celebrate Imbolc, I hope you find time to stop and notice the changing light, the slow turning of the seasons, and the gradual return of the sun.
+Whether or not you choose to celebrate Imbolc, I hope you find time to stop and notice the changing light, the slow turning of the seasons, and the gradual return of the sun and warmer days ahead.

 The Way of Herbs by Michael Tierra